 Run by Daiki Kanetaka, who's trained under Bar High Five's legendary Hidetsugu Ueno, D.Bespoke puts everything we love about Japanese precision and eye for detail into a bar.
 The 28-seater shophouse speakeasy hides behind a lifestyle retail front selling the bar’s glassware and leather products.
 Inside, Kanetaka puts his 16 years of experience to work and you're expected to trust him entirely – guests aren't told how much the food or drinks cost but there's a minimum spend of $60 per person so you're in for a surprise and a treat.

-This dark minimalist space is no pretentious cocktail den.
-Tess Bar & Kitchen doesn't take itself too seriously.
-The décor features a couple of offbeat details like dog-shaped cushions and plays a fun track of ’90s dance music.
-Whether you're after serious cocktails like the super Godfather ($22) or less fussy beers and wines, Tess has you covered.
+This cosy café that serves brunch by day and hearty plates by night is no pretentious cocktail den.
+Tess Bar & Kitchen doesn't take itself too seriously – the décor features a couple of offbeat details like dog-shaped cushions and plays a fun track of ’90s dance music.
+However, the bar programme is run by award-winning bartender Boo Jing Heng who knows a thing or two about crafting some tasty tipples.
+Try some of his competition cocktails like the Guatemalan Old Fashioned ($20) or customise your own martini.

 Once a shophouse that used to offer manicures by day and drinks by night – hence its name that highlights the dual personalities of the space – Jekyll & Hyde is now all about the drinks.
 The quiet bar offers bespoke cocktails as well as a short list of signatures its grown over the years.
 Most interestingly, look out for Mr Bean ($23), a dou hua inspired cocktail with butterscotch liqeuer, kaya, frangelico and vodka.